When Rivian first started making headlines, it was dubbed the "Tesla Killer." Now, we get to put Rivian stock to the test.

-We do know the company has massive potential.
+So far, we know the company has massive potential.

 Rivian's most notable vehicle is the R1S.
 It's an SUV meant to rival Tesla Inc.'s (NASDAQ: TSLA) Model X. The company claims the R1S can drive between 240 and 410 miles on a single charge.
 If true, that would significantly outpace the Model X's range of 237 to 295 miles.
 Rivian's version is expected to retail between $70,000 and $90,000.

-Delivery of these vehicles is expected in 2021.
 Amazon hopes to have 10,000 of the vehicles in operation by 2022.
 The full delivery of 100,000 electric vans isn't expected until 2030.